Why Now Is The Time to Begin MSc Mindfulness & Compassion

 A mid year retreat will be held over the summer – between a first semester starting January and a second semester starting September.

 PG Dip.
 Mindfulness and Compassion

-Year 2 will include a third module on Mindfulness Teaching, Cognition and Consciousness and a fourth module on Teaching Compassion and the Research Process.
-At the end of this students would exit with a Post Graduate Diploma and be qualified to teach the eight week Mindfulness Based Living Course (MBLC) and the eight week Compassion Based Living Course (CBLC) to groups.
+Year 2 includes a third module on Mindfulness Teaching, Cognition and Consciousness and a fourth module on Teaching Compassion and the Research Process.
+At the end of this students exit with a Post Graduate Diploma and be qualified to teach the eight week Mindfulness Based Living Course (MBLC) and the eight week Compassion Based Living Course (CBLC) to groups.